stream-interop/stream-interop/README.md

 ## Interfaces

-StreamInterop defines separate interfaces for various affordances around stream resources so that (1) implementations can advertise well-tailored affordances, and (2) consumers can typehint to the specific affordances they require for specific situations.
+Stream-Interop defines separate interfaces for various affordances around stream resources so that (1) implementations can advertise well-tailored affordances, and (2) consumers can typehint to the specific affordances they require for specific situations.

 - [_Stream_](#user-content-stream) is a common baseline for streams.
 - [_ResourceStream_](#ruser-content-esourcestream) affords direct access to the encapsulated resource.